S7NX/Spitfire-Launcher/README.md

 Settings are stored in:

 - **Windows:** `C:/Users/USERNAME_HERE/AppData/Roaming/spitfire-launcher`
-- **Android:** `/data/user/0/com.spitfire_launcher.app` (Not accessible without root)
+- **Android:** `/data/user/0/com.spitfire_launcher.app` (Requires root access)

 ## Features

-- **Customization:**
+### Customizable

+- Choose launcher language from 4 different languages: English, French, Spanish, and Turkish
-    - Configure launcher language, game path, starting page, starting account
+- Set game path, default page, and startup account

-- **Bulk Actions:**
+### Bulk Actions

-    - Redeem codes, view V-Bucks information, daily quests and more across multiple accounts
+- Redeem codes, view V-Bucks information and daily quests across multiple accounts

-- **Account and Game Management:**
-    - Easy web confirmation or exchange code login
-    - Launch game, auto-kick and taxis for STW and custom game status
+### Game & Account Management

+- Download and launch games from the Epic Games Store
-    - Manage friends and party, view item shop, earned XP, daily quests, mission alerts
+- View item shop, mission alerts, daily quests, and earned XP
-    - Lookup players, manage device authentications
-- **Upcoming Features:**
-    - Hero and survivor loadout, expedition management
+- Auto-kick and taxi features for Save the World
+- Set custom game statuses
-    - Storage and backpack management
+- Manage friends, party, and device authentication

 ## Updating

-No need to uninstall.
-Run the setup file again to update.
-The app notifies when a new version is available.
+Just run the latest setup file to update.
+The launcher also notifies you when an update is available.

 ## Setting Up Locally

 See the [Setting Up Locally](../../wiki/Setting-Up-Locally) wiki for instructions on how to set up the project locally.

 ## Contributing